apache/sling-site/src/main/jbake/content/documentation/bundles/sling-pipes/execution-monitoring.md

 | `build()` | will build the pipe under /var/pipes/... (random node under timed base path) |
 | `run(bindings)` or `runWith(bindings...)` | will build the pipe in random location, and run it with passed bindings |
 | `runAsync(bindings)` | will do the same, but asynchronously |

+### Apache Felix Gogo

+when installing pipes bundle, [apache felix gogo](http://felix.apache.org/documentation/subprojects/apache-felix-gogo.html) commands are exposed to the console that allow you to
+- build (pipe:build or just build if no other command)
+- run (pipe:run or just run if no other command)
+- execute (pipe:execute or just execute if no other command)
+- and print help on how to use the above

+the pipe is here represented as `/` character as `|` is already used by gogo console, an heavy usage of the gogo console is made in the [main page videos](http://localhost:8820/documentation/bundles/sling-pipes.html#adaptto-introductions), or you can direcly check in there for sample gogo commands for [99 bottles of beer](https://github.com/npeltier/99-bottles-of-beers-with-sling) sample.

 ### HTTP API